By 1975, the MU School of Nursing had become an independent academic unit, and nurses could earn bachelor’s degrees and post-graduate degrees there.

 TigerPlace, which opened in 2004, is designed to keep seniors living independently in their apartments and to bring health care to them — a model called “aging in place.”
 It also provides an interdisciplinary forum where MU students, faculty and researchers from across campus can interact with seniors about their concerns and needs.
 The School of Nursing took over the nursing care for residents of TigerPlace in 2008.

 In 2001 the Center on Aging became an integral part of the school’s effort to enhance the quality of health care for older adults.
 In 2005, the center became the MU Interdisciplinary Center on Aging.
 The new center’s foundation exists among the three health-sciences schools (nursing, medicine and health professions) and interdisciplinary colleagues (e.g., engineering, social work, human development, psychology).

-In 2003, the Nightingale Society, the school's gifting society was established.
+In 2003, the Nightingale Society, the nursing school’s gifting society, was established.